fershad/fershad.com/src/writing/readle-app-optimisation-consultancy.md

 ---
-title: "Readle - App Optimisation & Consultancy"
+title: Readle - App Optimisation & Consultancy
 published: 2021/05/18
+permalink:  /writing/readle-app-optimisation-consultancy/
+summary: >-
+  Having worked primarily on website performance, the chance to work on Readle's native mobile apps was a new challenge.
+Here's how we improved app speed and delivered greater user satisfaction.
 ---

 I've cut my teeth in website-related performance and optimisation.
 So I was a bit reluctant when [Christian Schraeder](https://www.linkedin.com/in/christian-w-a04742122/), the founder of [Readle](https://readle-app.com/), reached out for my help on their native mobile apps.
 I'd never worked on a mobile app before and wasn't too sure if I'd be able to help.
 To his credit though, Christian was very persistent.
 In the end, I agreed to take a look at the app.